meeDamian/meeDamian.github.io/content/blog/2026-05-26-hermes-profiles-family-home-automation.md

 - Lights: light.living_room, light.kitchen, light.hallway
 - Purifier: fan.bedroom_purifier

 Answer briefly.
-If you don't understand, say so.
+If you do not understand, say so.
 Occasionally add a short, tasteful compliment when it fits.
 Never be flirty.
 ```

 Keep it short.
-Small models respect brevity.
+Small models do better with fewer instructions and less poetry.

 ## Step 5: Restrict the tool surface

-Only enable what is actually needed:
+Only enable what the profile actually needs:

 - `homeassistant`
 - `messaging`
-- `memory` (optional, keep it light)
+- `memory` if you want lightweight continuity
-- `web` (optional — remove it if the profile starts getting chatty)

-Everything else (terminal, file, code_execution, browser, delegation, cronjob, skills, etc.) should be disabled for this profile.
+- `web` only if you have a real reason

+Disable everything else: terminal, file, code execution, browser, delegation, cron jobs, skills, GitHub, and any other adult machinery.

+This is not about trusting or distrusting the model.
+It is about not offering sharp objects to a workflow that only needs a light switch.

-## Step 6: Decide how to handle smart plugs
+## Step 6: Be careful with smart plugs

-Home Assistant does not give you fine-grained entity ACLs through a generic token.
+Home Assistant tokens do not give you fine-grained entity ACLs through the generic service-call path.

 If you want to be safe, do one of these:

-- Only expose safe scripts (`script.family_turn_off_lights`, etc.)
+- expose only safe Home Assistant scripts, such as `script.family_turn_off_lights`
-- Add an agent-side allowlist that blocks `switch.*` (or only allows specific safe plugs)
+- add an agent-side allowlist that blocks `switch.*` or only permits specific safe plugs
-- Never mention smart plugs in the prompt
+- do not mention smart plugs in the prompt at all

-Raw `ha_call_service` on `switch` is too powerful for a family member.
+Raw `ha_call_service` access to `switch.turn_on` and `switch.turn_off` is too broad for a family helper profile.

 ## Step 7: Test the messaging path

-The `pass-message` skill is just documentation.
-The model must actually be able to call the real `send_message` tool.
+The `pass-message` skill is documentation.
+It is not magic.

-Make sure `messaging` is enabled and test a command like:
+If the profile needs to send you a message, the real `send_message` tool must be available through the `messaging` toolset.

+Test something like:

 > "przekaż Damianowi: odkurzacz się zepsuł"

-If it claims it can't send messages, check that the tool is actually available in the current toolset.
+If the agent says it cannot send messages, the issue is probably not the prompt.
+Check whether the tool is actually enabled for that profile.

 ## Quick failure checklist

-- Wrong profile owns the WhatsApp bridge → check the `--session` path
+- Wrong profile owns WhatsApp → check the bridge process and session path
+- Port collision → do not put WhatsApp on `3000` if `hermes-workspace` / Vite is using it
-- Old session still has the old prompt → delete the stale WhatsApp session in the profile
+- Old WhatsApp session has stale prompt/context → clear the family profile's WhatsApp session
-- Auth errors → copy `auth.json` or re-authenticate
+- Auth errors → copy `auth.json` or re-authenticate the profile
-- Model keeps being weird → make the prompt more direct and remove third-person references
+- Weird Polish phrasing → remove third-person references from the prompt
-- Smart plugs appearing → they shouldn't.
-Add an allowlist.
+- Smart plugs appearing → add an allowlist or expose scripts instead

 ## The result

 You end up with two very different Hermes instances:

-- One powerful, noisy, full of tools (yours)
+- one powerful, noisy, tool-rich profile for yourself
-- One small, cheap, boring, and safe (your family's)
+- one small, cheap, boring profile for family home automation

-Hermes profiles make this separation trivial.
+Hermes profiles make that split easy.

-That separation is the whole point.
+And for this use case, the boring profile is the feature.